 The classic fluffy waffles are like pancakes; they are usually served as a sweet breakfast with syrup, honey, Fruit Salad, Greek Yogurt, or Butter with Walnut Pieces Ice Cream.
 But this savory Cheddar Waffles recipe is a different version that could be served both for breakfast and dinner.
 If you are going to serve it as a main course, other ingredients would be tasty as toppings, including herbs, bacon, grilled chicken, or smoked turkey.

 The traditional Brussels waffles are usually prepared with yeast-leavened batter using the ale yeast.
 Their waffles are lighter and crispier with bigger pockets.

 However, Liège waffles are richer, denser, sweeter, chewier, and mostly caramelized waffles.
-It has different recipes around the world, but you can choose your desirable base of waffle recipe and add your favorite toppings.
+It has different recipes around the world, but you can choose your desirable base of waffle recipes and add your favorite toppings.

 Try this easy yeast-free cheddar waffle recipe.
 This can be a fun change of pace from the usual sweet waffle you are used to serving!

 Preheat the waffle iron according to the manufacturer’s instructions.
-Melt the Kalleh dairy butter in a small pan and let it cool a bit.
+Melt the dairy butter in a small pan and let it cool a bit.